 Because confronted with this idea of our struggles being identical, I felt deflated.
 Because faced with the idea that in addition to being seen as an “angry black woman”, my womanhood itself would now stand trial.
 Would I, too, be assaulted because my very existence posed some imperceptible threat to a disgruntled white man?

 In short, I didn’t want to admit that the world doesn’t see me as I see myself.
-I may feel beautiful or regal or sexy (let’s face it, the goal is usually all 3) but as a dark-skinned black woman with natural muscle tone and now extremely short hair, the expression of my femininity may not amount to womanhood in others’ eyes.
+I may feel beautiful or regal or sexy (let’s face it, the goal is usually all 3) but as a dark-skinned black woman with natural muscle tone and now extremely short hair, my expression of femininity may not amount to womanhood in others’ eyes.
 And to be presented with that reality — be it by errant cab drivers or literal delinquents berating black women on Twitter — is an exceedingly difficult emotional burden.
 And it’s one I’ve carried for the longest.
 The scarlet letter emblazoned on my chest isn’t an “A” for adultery but one for androgyny and atypical and ambiguous.
 It is a question mark where I wanted a period.
 A full-stop where my gender identity isn’t called into question.
-Hence, misandrogyny.
-A resentment, if you will, for the nebulous bit of space between what was once 2 genders and is now countless more.

-In more ways than me, moving to Berlin saved me.
+So for that, I am eternally grateful for my move to Berlin.
 The place where I freed my hair of its earthly shackles, where combat boots are uniform, where expression is so much more fluid.
-I relish the ability to slip in and out the divine feminine.
+It gave me the power to slip in and out the divine feminine.
+And it taught me the importance of radical self love, regardless of the situation.
 I still want people to assume I’m female, simply because I am.
-Simply because my womanhood has been called into question so many times.
-But who I am is not up for debate.
+But truly, it doesn’t matter.
+Because who I am is not up for debate.
 Today, or ever.